robmadden/unity/unity_outline.md

 9. Adding More Levels
     - Assignment: Build a completely new level (Scene) which we haven't done yet, reuse existing components to create said scene

-## Advanced Phase (260 Hours)
+## Advanced Phase (200 Hours)

-Build your own game from scratch (with assets from Unity) from a pool of games that we predetermine are sophisticated enough.
+In this phase students will build their own game from scratch (with assets from Unity) from a pool of games that we predetermine are sophisticated enough.
     - Ideas for sophisticated games for students to build:
         - Minesweeper
         - Tetris